-- Q. Who sees the results? - A. The results of satellite photoreconnaissance are available to appropriate analysts and policymakers in the Executive and Legislative Branches. - Q. Have we ever shown photographs taken by these satellites to the Soviets? - A. No. - Q. Do we show these satellite photographs to our Allies? - A. We share selected information with our Allies under appropriate safeguards in order to increase our mutual confidence that other countries are complying with arms control agreements. - Q. Does the Soviet Union also use satellite photography? - A. Yes. - Q. How can we be sure that the Soviets won't destroy our satellites? - A. The SALT ONE agreements and the draft SALT TWO treaty specifically prohibit Soviet interference with U.S. national technical means of verification which include photoreconnaissance satellites.
+- O. Who sees the results? - A. The results of satellite photoreconnaissance are available to appropriate analysts and policymakers in the Executive and Legislative Branches. - Q. Have we ever shown photographs taken by these satellites to the Soviets? - A. No. - Q. Do we show these satellite photographs to our Allies? - A. We share information with our Allies. - Q. Does the Soviet Union also use satellite photography? - A. Yes. - Q. How can we be sure that the Soviets won't destroy our satellites? - A. The SALT ONE agreements and the draft SALT TWO treaty specifically prohibit Soviet interference with U.S. national technical means of verification which include photoreconnaissance satellites.
 In addition, we are currently engaged in discussions with the Soviets aimed at limiting anti-satellite capabilities.
 The White House statement on space policy issued last June reaffirms that an attack on a U.S. satellite would clearly be a hostile act. - Q. Is it legal to take pictures from outer space? - A. Yes, the use of photoreconnaissance satellites is consistent with the Outer Space Treaty of 1977 and is not precluded by any principle of international law.
 The SALT ONE agreements specifically provide that national technical means will be used for verification of compliance with the agreements.
 The draft SALT TWO agreement nearing completion also refers to the use of such means of verification.